 Luminate Hits - DailyLuminate [Genre] Hits - DailyLuminate Canadian Hits - DailyLuminate Top 200 Songs - DailyLuminate Top 200 Songs - ForecastLuminate Canadian Top 200 Songs - DailyLuminate Canadian Top 200 Songs - Forecast

-Album consumption charts use a variation of the Album Equivalent ratio to rank entries, though some album charts are ranked on pure sales figures.
+Album consumption charts use a variation of the Album Equivalent ratio to rank entries.
+Some album charts are ranked on pure sales figures.

 The Billboard 200 and Billboard Canadian Albums charts are ranked on Album Equivalents.